CovidCountyData/covidcountydata.py/README.md

 ### Datasets

-You can see a list of the available datasets in our API from the Python library by doing
+You can see a list of the available datasets in our API from the Python library by doing:

 ```python
 from covidcountydata import Client